Enlarging and Reducing Sculptures for Bronze Statues

 Advantages:

-fast and cost-effective for large volumes
+fast and cost-efficient for large volumes

 lightweight